2024

 Alex McNeil, a retired attorney and court administrator, edited the Shakespeare Oxford Newsletter for many years and played a key role in the 2013 unification of the Shakespeare Oxford Society and Shakespeare Fellowship to form the SOF.Earlier Honorees

-The first nine recipients of the Oxfordian of the Year award, from 2005 to 2013, were honored by joint agreement of the former Shakespeare Oxford Society (1957–2013) and the former Shakespeare Fellowship (2001–2013), prior to their October 2013 unification creating the Shakespeare Oxford Fellowship.
+The first nine recipients of the Oxfordian of the Year award, from 2005 to 2013, were honored jointly by the former Shakespeare Oxford Society (1957–2013) and the former Shakespeare Fellowship (2001–2013), prior to their 2013 unification which created the Shakespeare Oxford Fellowship.

 2013